Nonsuch Palace: Archaeology

 Only about three contemporary images of the palace survive, and they do not reveal very much about either the layout or the details of the building.
-Following the digging of the trenches in World War II, it was reported that pieces of pottery had been discovered in the area, later found to be from the site of the palace.
+Following the digging of the trenches in the Second World War, it was reported that pieces of pottery had been discovered in the area, later found to be from the site of the palace.
 An outline of the site layout was also visible from the air, providing additional evidence in the search for the location of the site.

 The site was excavated in 1959–60; the plan of the palace was quite simple with inner and outer courtyards, each with a fortified gatehouse.
 The exterior and outer courtyard were quite plain, but the inner courtyard was decorated with breathtaking stucco panels moulded in high relief.
 To the north, it was fortified in a medieval style, but the southern face had ornate Renaissance decoration, with tall octagonal towers at each end.
 It was within one of these towers that the premiere of Thomas Tallis' masterwork, Spem in alium, was perhaps performed.
 The 1959 excavation of Nonsuch by Martin Biddle, aged 22, was a key event in the history of archaeology in the UK.
 It was one of the first post-medieval sites to be excavated, and attracted over 75,000 visitors during the work.
 This excavation led to major developments in post-medieval archaeology.